Deepak-Venkateshvaran/portfolio/_pages/music.md

 I have played the Indian *tabla* for several decades, and routinely perform with well known world musicians like [Catherine Groom](https://www.mus.cam.ac.uk/directory/catherine-groom), [Hibiki Ichikawa](https://hibikishamisen.com/), and [Hidé Takemoto](https://www.hideguitar.com/).

-Hidé Takemoto and I run a music-art project called [Fingers HQ](https://www.youtube.com/@FingersHQ).
-The goal of Fingers HQ is to highlight the intricate finger action on the tabla and the guitar.
-It is this finger action that releases sound one hears as music.

 ## Tabla and Physics